Plumbago auriculata: Distribution

 Native to South Africa, it extends from the Southern Cape region to Eastern Cape and KwaZulu-Natal.
 It can also be found in Gauteng and the adjoining areas of Free State and the North West Province.
 There is also an isolated occurrence in Mpumalanga.
 Typically the species grows in bushes or thickets.
 As an ornamental plant, it is widespread today in the tropics and subtropics (including the Mediterranean region).

 Biology

 It is visited by various butterflies.
-Their leaves serve as food for the caterpillar of Hummingbird hawk-moth.
+Their leaves serve as food for the caterpillar of the hummingbird hawk-moth.
 Conversely, the sticky sepals sometimes catch animals up to the size of a housefly.
-It is believed that the plumbago species living today are very similar to the first ancestors of Drosera and other carnivorous plants.
+It is believed that the Plumbago species living today are very similar to the first ancestors of Drosera and other carnivorous plants.

 Phytochemistry

 Many secondary metabolites have been discovered and isolated from Plumbago auriculata such as plumbagin and palmitic acids.

 Cultivation

-In temperate regions it may be grown outside in frost free areas, otherwise under glass.
+In temperate regions, it may be grown outside in frost free areas, otherwise under glass.
 It grows best in full sun to part shade.

 The species and the white-flowered form P. auriculata f. alba have both gained the Royal Horticultural Society's Award of Garden Merit.

 Plumbago auriculata can be propagated sexually by seeds and asexually by cutting in summer.
 It needs well-aerated soil and light and prefers acidic soil.